preetisawant/runtimes/common/ts_runtimes.md

 ```
 {: codeblock}

-The errors can be generated once the Monitoring & Analytics service is bound to a Liberty application and the Liberty application was deployed as a server directory or packaged server that contains server.xml that configures the Liberty ssl-1.0 feature.
-Binding the Monitoring & Analytics service to the Liberty application causes the runtime to connect to the service over a secure connection.
+The errors can be generated when a secure service is bound to a Liberty application and the Liberty application was deployed as a server directory or packaged server that contains server.xml that configures the Liberty ssl-1.0 feature.
+Binding the secure service to the Liberty application causes the runtime to connect to the service over a secure connection.
 That secure connection is established using the default SSL settings.
-Since, the default SSL settings are specified in the Liberty's server.xml, the configured trust store may not trust the certificate used by the  Monitoring & Analytics service.
+Since, the default SSL settings are specified in the Liberty's server.xml, the configured trust store may not trust the certificate used by the secure service.
 {: tsCauses}

 Modify configuration to use the JVM's trust store with one of the options that follow.
 Be sure to restage your application after making the change.